-Yesterday marked the beginning of the RD Program I talked about in my last post.
-As mentioned, I will be running the program with two different classes, Group A (kindergarten) and Group B (Grade 4).
+Yesterday marked the beginning of the RD Program.
+I will be running the program with two different classes, Group A (kindergarten) and Group B (Grade 4).
 Yesterday I started with Group B.

 The purpose of Lesson 1 of the program is to introduce the theory of multiple intelligences to the students.
 I had a general idea of how I wanted it to go.